Mu2e: Sensitivity

 The rate of neutrinoless conversion of muons to electrons was previously constrained by the MEG experiment to less than 2.4×10−12, and further constrained to 7×10−13 by the SINDRUM II experiment at the Paul Scherrer Institute in Switzerland.
 Mu2e has an expected sensitivity of 5×10−17, four orders of magnitude beyond SINDRUM II, meaning that it will see a signal if as few as one in 100 quadrillion muons transforms into an electron.

 Collaboration

 As of October 2018, the Mu2e collaboration included 240 people from 40 institutions in six countries.
-The collaboration is led by co-spokespersons Douglas Glenzinski (Fermilab) and Jim Miller (Boston University).
-The project manager for Mu2e is Ron Ray; the deputy project manager is Julie Whitmore.
+The collaboration is led by co-spokespersons Bob Bernstein (Fermilab) and Stefano Miscetti (INFN Frascati).
+The project manager for Mu2e is Julie Whitmore; the deputy project managers are Karen Byrum and Paul Derwent.